Kuladmir/Game_mod/README.md

 V 1.7.0 has added some medals.
 You can synthesize some special reward honors by combining items that have reached their storage limit.
 These medals can also contribute to your attributes later on.
 More medals will be introduced in the future.

+V 1.7.4 Three upgraded weapons have been added, and they have already reached the highest level.
+Some necessary crafting recipes have been added.
+We think that later on, we can add some different mystery boxes, which can give a lot of amazing rewards.
 ---